Sam-Thomas-Coding/Text-Scanner/README.md

 I have provided the finished .jar file, a .bat file to run the .jar file easily, and a Text.txt file containing the bible as an example.
 Place these files in the same folder and run the batch file to test.

+Finally, I have included the Maven project file as a .zip, containing the java code in full, and some .txt files that are used in testing.

 ## Rules Defining a Word:

 Dates in the formats xx/xx/xxxx and xx/xx/xx are counted as a single word, as shown in the example.